As stock slides, treadmill accidents pit Peloton against safety regulators

 “I imagine some [customers] asked for their information to be protected in order to avoid personal attacks like some that we’ve seen in response to the Tread+ incidents that CPSC publicized yesterday,” Foley said.

-There was no indication that CPSC investigators disclosed the victims’ identities.
+There was no indication that CPSC investigators disclosed the customers’ identities.

 A timeline of events leading up to CPSC’s safety warning was shared with The Post on Monday.
 A Peloton spokesman confirmed the dates.